Texas Rangers award winners and league leaders

-This article does not include the franchise's first eleven years (1961–1971), as the Washington Senators.

-This is a list of award winners and league leaders for the Texas Rangers baseball team.
+This is a list of award winners and league leaders for the Texas Rangers baseball team (not including the franchise's first eleven years (1961–1971) as the Washington Senators).

 Key

 Baseball Hall of Famers

 Ten Rangers have been inducted in the National Baseball Hall of Fame and Museum.

 Awards

 Most Valuable Player

 Five Rangers have won the Major League Baseball Most Valuable Player Award.

 Rookie of the Year

 Two Rangers have won the Major League Baseball Rookie of the Year Award.

 Manager of the Year

 Three Rangers have won the Major League Baseball Manager of the Year Award.

+World Series MVP

+One Ranger has won the World Series Most Valuable Player Award.

 Gold Glove Award

-Twelve Rangers have won the Gold Glove Award, which includes seven multi-time winners.
-Cumulatively, the Rangers have won four 4 at pitcher, 16 at catcher, 4 at first base, 9 at third base, 3 at shortstop, and 2 at outfield for a total of 38 Gold Gloves.
+Fifteen Rangers have won the Gold Glove Award, which includes seven multi-time winners.
+Cumulatively, the Rangers have won four 4 at pitcher, 17 at catcher, 5 at first base, 9 at third base, 3 at shortstop, and 3 at outfield for a total of 38 Gold Gloves.